Opinion | Biden’s hope: Concern for the common good can defeat covid

-The principle is alive and well in the advertising the Biden administration has unveiled as part of its campaign to convince Americans to take covid vaccines as soon as they can:
+The principle is alive and well in the advertising the Biden administration has unveiled as part of its campaign to convince Americans to take coronavirus vaccines as soon as they can:

 The “We Can Do This” campaign will air across cable and broadcast stations nationwide and include targeted multimillion-dollar ad buys for Black and Spanish-language media.In a virtual kickoff event Thursday morning, Vice President Harris and Surgeon General Vivek H. Murthy introduced a grass-roots network of local leaders and prominent figures billed as the “Covid-19 Community Corps,” who are set to encourage shots, drawing on research that trusted voices are best able to win over vaccine-hesitant Americans.

 If you watch the ad above, you’ll see it in perfectly distilled form, including a remix of this song to fit in a 30-second ad.
 First we get 15 seconds of a plaintive piano as the singer describes a despair so many have experienced (“When the road feels endless/Don’t know where you’re strength is/It’s been so long”).
-That’s followed by a dramatic chord change and 15 more seconds of inspiration (“You get a call from a friend/To remind you that you’re not alone/Then you know deep down inside/It’s gonna be alright”).
+That’s followed by a dramatic chord change and 15 more seconds of inspiration (“You get a call from a friend/To remind you that you’re not alone/Then you know deep down inside/It’s gonna be all right”).

 The visuals tell the story: Shuttered businesses, empty streets, tired health care workers, disconnected loved ones, then shots of people happily getting the vaccine as the music swells.